andreasfelder99/obfuscation-study/README.md

 - Manual builds: Apple Clang 17.0.0 (or any C++17 compiler)
 - Automated obfuscation: DeClang v1.0.0 (Obfuscator-LLVM fork)

-## Ghidra decompiler outputs

-Files named like `ghidra*.c` in each folder are exported C decompilations produced by Ghidra after analyzing the corresponding compiled binary.
-They are included to:

-- Compare source vs decompiled output as obfuscation increases
-- Highlight how junk code, data obfuscation, and flattened control flow affect readability and structure

-Suggested workflow:

-1. Build a variant into `build/<name>`
-2. Import that binary into Ghidra and run analysis
-3. Compare Ghidra's decompiled output with the matching `ghidra*.c` file and original source

 ## Automated obfuscation (DeClang)

 The `DeClang/` artifacts capture decompilations produced from binaries built with DeClang (a modern fork of obfuscator-llvm).
 In this study, DeClang was configured for aggressive logical obfuscation (flattening, bogus control-flow, instruction substitution) on optimized code.
 It produced extremely high logical complexity but left program data (strings) unobfuscated by design.